nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader.rst

 This way, the immutable bootloader can guarantee that the next image in the boot sequence will not start up if it has been tampered with in any way.
 For example, if an attacker attempts to take over the device by altering the firmware, the device will not boot, and thus not run the infected code.

-The immutable bootloader is flash-locked and cannot be modified or deleted without erasing the entire device.
+The immutable bootloader is locked to the flash memory and cannot be modified or deleted without erasing the entire device.
 For the |NSIB|, see :ref:`Locking the flash memory <bootloader_rot>` for more information.

 Except for providing your own keys, there is no need to modify the immutable bootloader in any way before you program it.